chenzhaiyu/abspy/README.md

 * **How can abspy be used for surface reconstruction?**

 With the cell complex constructed and its adjacency maintained, surface reconstruction can be addressed by solving a binary labelling problem that classifies each cell as being *inside* or *outside* the object.
 The surface, therefore, exists in between adjacent cells where one is *inside* and the other is *outside* --- exactly where the graph cut is performed.
 [Points2Poly](https://github.com/chenzhaiyu/points2poly) wraps **abspy** for building surface reconstruction.
-For more information on this Markov random field formulation, read this [paper](https://arxiv.org/2112.13142).
+For more information on this Markov random field formulation, you may refer to this [paper](https://arxiv.org/2112.13142).

 ![adaptive](https://raw.githubusercontent.com/chenzhaiyu/abspy/main/docs/source/_static/images/surface.png)